sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

-They all appear at the bottom of the list and allow you to choose from animals who have a particular exit movement type, those who are marked non-shelter, those who the active user is fostering right now and deceased animals.
+They all appear at the bottom of the list and allow you to choose from animals who have a particular exit movement type, those who are marked non-shelter, those who the active user is fostering or coordinating adoptions for right now and deceased animals.

 Two-Factor Authentication (2FA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^